NOTE: this is actually a picture of my house when we moved bedrooms around this summer!

-Several years ago, about a year after Nora was born, I shared how we keep all our important paperwork organized “just in case” something would ever happen to Dave or to me.
+Several years ago, I shared how we store and organize our family’s important paperwork “just in case” something would ever happen to Dave or to me.
 This single binder of information has given me so much peace of mind, and it has actually come in handy several times already.

 If you want to do just ONE thing, I would highly recommend creating your own binder of important information (you can even use my free template to get started!)

 Of course, my main motivation to keep my home neat and orderly is simply my own satisfaction and comfort.
 However, there are definitely times when I’m in the middle of a mini organizing project and I think to myself, “would this make sense if someone else had to run my home?”